6.7 Cummins Intake Horn Upgrades

 Buy Here: GDP 6.7 Cummins Intake Manifold

 An intake horn on the 6.7 Cummins simply refers to the manifold.
-Intake manifold upgrades are a common topic when it comes to the 2007-2018 Ram 2500 & 3500 trucks.
 It’s a simple bolt-on mods that offers a number of benefits at a reasonable price.

 Much of this info was already covered in the bulk of the article above.
-However. we’ll address a few common questions when it comes to intake manifold elbow upgrades on the Ram 6.7L diesel engine.
+However. we’ll address a few common questions when it comes to intake manifold elbow upgrades:

 An intake horn is simply another name for the intake manifold or intake manifold tube elbow.